Wavelength-dispersive X-ray spectroscopy: X-ray measurement

+where n is an integer equal to the n-order diffraction peak that was detected.

+In practice, the Bragg's angle of the first-order diffraction peak is used, as this has the greatest intensity and signal, meaning n = 1 with regard to Bragg's law, and therefore n is effectively canceled in the equation.
+The Bragg's angle and intensity of the second-order peak is used for confirmation of the first-order peak or if peaks from other elements overlap with the first-order one.

 This means that a crystal with a known lattice size will deflect a beam of x-rays from a specific type of sample at a pre-determined angle.
 The x-ray beam can be measured by placing a detector (usually a scintillation counter or a proportional counter) in the path of the deflected beam and, since each element has a distinctive x-ray wavelength, multiple elements can be determined by having multiple crystals and multiple detectors.

-To improve accuracy the x-ray beams are usually collimated by parallel copper blades called a Söller collimator.
+To improve accuracy, the x-ray beams are usually collimated by parallel copper blades called a Söller collimator.
 The single crystal, the specimen, and the detector are mounted precisely on a goniometer with the distance between the specimen and the crystal equal to the distance between the crystal and the detector.
-It is usually operated under vacuum to reduce the absorption of soft radiation (low-energy photons) by the air and thus increase the sensitivity for the detection and quantification of light elements (between boron and oxygen).
+It is usually operated under vacuum to reduce the absorption of soft radiation (low-energy photons) by air and thus increase the sensitivity for detection and quantification of light elements (between boron and oxygen).
 The technique generates a spectrum with peaks corresponding to x-ray lines.
 This is compared with reference spectra to determine the elemental composition of the sample.

-As the atomic number of the element increases so there are more possible electrons at different energy levels that can be ejected resulting in x-rays with different wavelengths.
+As the atomic number of the element increases, there are more possible electrons at different energy levels that can be ejected, resulting in x-rays with different wavelengths.
 This creates spectra with multiple lines, one for each energy level.
-The largest peak in the spectrum is labelled Kα, the next Kβ, and so on.
+The most prominent peak in the spectrum is labelled Kα, the next Kβ, and so on.